 Alaris is authorized to issue an unlimited number of Common Shares and Non-Voting Shares.
-As of the date hereof, 36,496,247 Common Shares were issued and outstanding, and there were no Non-Voting Shares issued and outstanding.
-In addition, as of the date hereof, there were stock options outstanding to acquire 2,242,364 Common Shares pursuant to the Option Plan, and there were restricted share units outstanding entitling the holders thereof to receive an aggregate of 276,651 Common Shares pursuant to the RSU Plan upon the satisfaction of certain vesting criteria.
+As of the date hereof, 36,721,674 Common Shares were issued and outstanding, and there were no Non-Voting Shares issued and outstanding.
+In addition, as of the date hereof, there were stock options outstanding to acquire 1,433,866 Common Shares pursuant to Alaris' Stock Option Plan, and there were restricted share units outstanding entitling the holders thereof to receive an aggregate of 538,503 Common Shares pursuant to the Alaris' Restricted Share Unit Plan upon the satisfaction of certain vesting criteria.